se3ya/CustomPosters/Thunderstore/README.md

 Yes, the mod is compatible with **ShipWindows**, **2 sToRy ShIp**, and **WiderShipMod**.
 Poster positions are automatically adjusted based on the installed mods and configs.

 ### **Q: Can I use custom sizes for posters?**
-Yes, but for best results, use the recommended sizes listed in the [Adding Custom Posters](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#recommended-poster-sizes--in-pixels-) section.
+Yes, but for best results, use the recommended sizes listed in the *Adding Custom Posters* section.

 ### **Q: What happens if a poster fails to load?**
 If a specific poster file (like a .png or .mp4) can't be loaded, the mod will log an error in the game's console and that poster simply won't appear.
-In PerPack mode, if a file from the chosen pack fails, its spot will be empty.
 In PerPoster mode, the mod will just pick another working poster from the available pool.

 ---